ITUnlp/UniParse/README.md

 ./uniparse/dataprovider.py specifies the batching strategy.

 #### Model
+./uniparse/model.py together with a specialised model file placed in ./uniparse/models/ specifies the parser model.
+For example, the distributed parser implementations are located in ./uniparse/models/

 #### Evaluation Suite
 Uniparse includes a unified script that covers utility and semantics of all previous commonly used evaluation implementations.
 The implementation wraps the perl script from conll2006/2007, as well as includes calls conll2017 universal dependency script.